expo/turtle/CONTRIBUTING.md

 ## How to contribute
 You can contribute to Turtle CLI in various ways, including:
 - [Reporting bugs or issues](https://github.com/expo/turtle/issues/new) on GitHub.
-Please make sure to include fill in all the details in the issue template to make sure the issue can be addressed as quickly as possible.
+Please make sure to fill in all the details suggested by the template to make sure the issue can be addressed as quickly as possible.
 - [Submitting improvements to the documentation](https://github.com/expo/expo/tree/master/docs).
-Updates, enhancements, new guides, spelling fixes...
+Updates, enhancements, new guides, spelling fixes…
 - Helping other people on [Expo Forums](https://forums.expo.io/) and on [Expo Developers Slack](http://slack.expo.io).
 - Looking at existing [issues](https://github.com/expo/turtle/issues) and adding more information, particularly helping to reproduce the issues.
 - [Submitting a pull request](#submitting-a-pull-request) with a bug fix or an improvement.